BTCallahan/super-ds9/README.md

         Normaly, a ship's shield will absorb any damage, however once it is below 50% the ship will begin to experince 'bleed through' damage.
 The amount to damage that bleeds through increases as the shield percentage decreases, so if a ship's shield is at 25%, then the shield will absorb half of the damage, and the other half will be applied to the hull.

+        About 20% of the damage inflicted on a ship will be permanent.
+What this means is that is to say that it cannot be fixed by normally and must be repaired at a planet.

     B. Systems Damage: